mukund-ks/ALPR-with-python/README.md

-# ALPR with scikit
+# ALPR with python
- An 'Automatic License Plate Recognition' model in python made using scikit-learn library.
+ An 'Automatic License Plate Recognition' model in python.